fallen-icarus/cardano-loans/README.md

 cryptographically guaranteed to have a unique LoanID pair.

 The last requirement ensures that only the borrower can every accept a loan under their credential.
-Identity theft is cryptographically impossible (as long as not private keys are physically stolen).
+Identity theft is cryptographically impossible (as long as no credentials are physically stolen).

+To summarize: the borrower accepts a loan offer via a single transaction with an Offer UTxO, an Ask UTxO, and however many other inputs are necessary to fulfill the collateral requirements.
+The transaction outputs one Active UTxO to the loan address and one output to the lender with the Key NFT, while the remaining funds (what is actually being borrowed) is output to any address, as specified by the borrower.
+The lender can freely trade the Key NFT.
+Multiple loans can be accepted in a single transaction.

 ##### Keeping track of Active UTxOs

 The borrower can query all UTxOs with an Active token and BorrowerID at their loan address whenever they want to check on the status of their current loans.
+UTxOs with an Active token but no BorrowerID are finished loans that need to be cleaned up (discussed later).

 Lenders can use the Key NFT to look up the associated Active UTxO.
 For example, since there are only two LoanIDs with that asset name in existence, the lender can query all UTxOs that have that LoanID